puppeteer/puppeteer/docs/api.md

 - whenever the page is navigated
 - whenever the child frame is attached or navigated.
 In this case, the function is invoked in the context of the newly attached frame

 The function is invoked after the document was created but before any of its scripts were run.
-This is useful to amend JavaScript environment, e.g. to seed [Math.random](https://github.com/GoogleChrome/puppeteer/blob/master/examples/unrandomize.js)
+This is useful to amend JavaScript environment, e.g. to seed `Math.random`.

 #### page.exposeFunction(name, puppeteerFunction)
 - `name` <[string]> Name of the function on the window object